-Nathan Rosenberg is the Fairleigh S. Dickinson, Jr. Professor of Public Policy Emeritus in the Department of Economics and Senior Fellow for the Stanford Institute for Economic Policy Research at Stanford University, and he is a Member of the Board of Advisors for the Independent Institute and its the Center on Global Prosperity.
-He received his Ph.D. in economics from the University of Wisconsin, and he has taught at the University of Pennsylvania, Purdue University, Harvard University, University of Wisconsin, London School of Economics, and Cambridge University.
+Nathan Rosenberg was Fairleigh S. Dickinson, Jr. Professor of Public Policy Emeritus in the Department of Economics at Stanford University, and he was a Member of the Board of Advisors for the Independent Institute and its the Center on Global Prosperity as well as a member of the Editorial Board of Advisors for The Independent Review.
+He received his Ph.D. in economics from the University of Wisconsin, and he also taught at the University of Pennsylvania, Purdue University, Harvard University, University of Wisconsin, London School of Economics, and Cambridge University.

 Professor Rosenberg's books include Economic Planning in the British Building Industry, 1945-1949; The Economics of Technological Change: Selected Readings; Technology and American Economic Growth; The Positive Sum Strategy: Harnessing Technology for Economic Growth; The Britannia Bridge: The Generation and Diffusion of Technological Knowledge; Technology and the Wealth of Nations; Inside the Black Box: Technology and the Pursuit of Economic Growth and Paths of Innovation: Technological Change in 20th-Century America (both with David Mowry); The Emergence of Economic Ideas; The American System of Manufactures; Schumpeter and the Endogeneity of Technology: Some American Perspectives; Perspectives on Technology; How the West Grew Rich (with L.E.
 Birdzell, Jr.); and Exploring the Black Box.